Healthdirect Free Australian health advice you can count on.

 Most types of hypothyroidism can’t be prevented, but the symptoms can be managed.

-You can prevent hypothyroidism caused by iodine deficiency by ensuring you include iodine in your diet.
-An easy way to do this is by cooking with iodised salt, and using iodised table salt.
-These are available at supermarkets.
+You can prevent hypothyroidism caused by iodine deficiency by including iodine in your diet.
+An easy way to do this is by using iodised salt in cooking, and when adding salt to food.
+This is available at supermarkets.

 If your hypothyroidism is caused by a medicine, speak to your doctor about changing it.
 Don’t stop any medicines without checking first with your doctor.